tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/在线辅助工具/COS 请求工具_intl_en.md

 Click **Cloud Object Storage** in the leftmost product section, and then you can see the COS-related APIs in the API section.

->The COS request tool is integrated in the Cloud API 3.0 platform that provides the API debugging tools for many Tencent Cloud products.
+>?The COS request tool is integrated in the Cloud API 3.0 platform that provides the API debugging tools for many Tencent Cloud products.
 You can also select other products to debug their APIs on the platform as needed.

 **2. Select the API to be debugged**.